learn-co-curriculum/react-hooks-state-events-mini-project/README.md

 ### NewTaskForm

-First, update this component to display `<option>` elements for each category inside of the `<select>` element, so that the user can select a category when adding a new task.
+Pass the list of categories to this component from `App`.
+Then, update this component to display `<option>` elements for each category inside of the `<select>` element **except** the "All" category, so that the user can select a category when adding a new task.

 Next, update this form to be a _controlled component_, so that all form inputs are captured in state.